JeffersonLab/ceInstall/README.md

 To release a JLAB_VERSION:

 1. change release date in ce/jlab.csh script
 2. change default JLAB_VERSION in jlab.csh and jlab.sh (usually from devel to tag).
+Change (production) on softenv.*
 3. change default JLAB_VERSION in go_reload
 4. make sure versions.env is updated
 5. if necessary add the QT_VERSION tag in softenv.csh and jlab.sh for JLAB.